ModelEarth/community/challenge/README.md

 <h2>How to Participate</h2>
 1. Register
-2. Follow the <a href="#Steps">steps to create an entry</a> or work with an existing team to prepare an entry.
+2. Follow the <a href="#introlist">steps to create an entry</a> or work with an existing team to prepare an entry.
 3. Present your entry at the October 2 event at 4PM ET.

 <h2>Eligibility</h2>